 DPHIL PROJECTS AVAILABLE

-Developmental Genomics and Gene Regulation
+Professor of Developmental Genomics and Gene Regulation

 Embryonic development is driven by a large set of finely orchestrated regulatory programs that control cell fate decisions, differentiation and morphogenesis, leading to formation of a complex organism.
 Understanding how these programs, encoded at the genome level, are translated into intricate networks of interacting biological components (genes, proteins, RNA) is essential to our understanding of mechanisms underlying developmental processes and human diseases, triggered when biological circuits go awry.